Anjali001/Anjali001/README.md

 - 🔭 I’m currently working with Ocado Technology London for developing deep learning models for demand forecasting as an Intern

-- 🌱 I’m currently learning front end dev, database management and model deployment.
+- 🌱 I’m currently learning how to use cloud services for deploying ML models (GCP - Vertex AI) .

 - ❓ Ask me about anything related to Data Science and related technologies